-ICISS recruited nearly twice as many infants as the UKISS aetiological study: 377 versus 207.
-The 58% in whom an underlying aetiology was identified was similar to the 61% in UKISS while the percentage not fully investigated was higher in the UKISS study (12% vs 0.2%).
+ICISS recruited nearly twice as many infants as the UKISS[6] aetiological study: 377 versus 207.
+The 58% in whom an underlying aetiology was identified was similar to the 61% in UKISS while the percentage not fully investigated was lower in the ICISS study (0.3% v 12%).
+There was no evidence in UKISS, which followed infants not enrolled into the clinical trial as well as those who were, of biased enrollment into the clinical trial related to underlying aetiology (although infants known to have tuberous sclerosis were excluded from both clinical trials) but we have no direct evidence about this from ICISS.
+The proportion of infants with proven aetiology were the same in UKISS and in ICISS and thus there is no reason to suspect a bias in recruitment related to aetiology.

 Eight cortical dysplasias (2%) were identified in ICISS compared to one (0.2%) in UKISS.
 This probably reflects the increased use of cranial MRI in the later study.
+However, more detailed investigations that might have identified a focal lesion such as cortical dysplasia, for example FDG-PET, SPECT or MEG, were rarely undertaken and none were reported to us.
+It should be remembered that children with tuberous sclerosis complex were excluded from the study.
+In fact five infants with tuberous sclerosis complex were recruited because the diagnosis was made after randomization.
+These children are not included in the cortical dysplasia category.

 Forty whole chromosome disorders, 37 with Down’s syndrome, were identified in ICISS (11%) compared to 6 in UKISS (0.3%), five with Down’s syndrome.
 The large increase in infants with Down’s syndrome must simply be due to more infants with Down’s being enrolled.
-The number of infants with other genetic conditions has increased from 2% in UKISS to 7% in ICISS, presumably because of better methods of detection (diagnoses made using DNA techniques we have classified as chromosomal since no separate DNA category was available).
+The number of infants with other genetic conditions has increased from 2% in UKISS to 7% in ICISS, presumably because of better methods of detection including the use of DNA analyses.
+It is possible that the enthusiasm for investigating in those with no proven aetiology was affected by their response to treatment with those responding and doing well being less likely to have had further investigations such as DNA analyses.
+In addition more tests will have been available towards the end of the trial in 2014 than at the beginning in 2007.
 The disparity may be even greater now in 2019 as genetic technologies and access to them have continued to improve.

 The absolute numbers of infants with hypoxic ischaemic encephalopathy was lower, 6% in ICISS and 11% in UKISS .
 Similarly the prevalence of periventricular ischaemia and haemorrhage was lower (3% in ICISS and 6% in UKISS) and for stroke or infarct (5% in ICISS and 8% in UKISS).
 These differences might possibly reflect improvements in perinatal care.
 Conversely, the percentage with metabolic disease due to hypoglycaemia were increased, 3% in ICISS compared to 1% in UKISS.
 This difference, although small, does not suggest that the prevention and management of hypoglycaemia has improved.

-Looking at response to treatment by the timing of the initial insult, the numbers in some groups are small making reliable comparison impossible.
-However, there is a suggestion that those with a postnatal timing of onset of their aetiology may have a worse outcome.
-This will require further study.
-UKISS, using the less stringent definition of response but a less successful treatment regime overall, had similar response rates for each grouping (60%, 50%, 50% and 50% respectively).
+In ICISS [10], infants with proven aetiology had a worse prognosis than those with no identified aetiology both for cessation of spasms, 58% and 73% respectively (difference 15%, 95% CI 4.97-25.04, chi 8.9, p=0.003), and for development at 18 months [13] as assessed by the Vineland Adaptive Behaviour Scales, VABS 66.8 and 82.5 respectively (66.8[SE 1.0] vs 82.5[1.5], difference 15.7 [95% CI 12.2-19.2], p<0.001).
+In ICISS, looking at response to treatment by the timing of the initial insult, the numbers in some groups are small which would make comparison unreliable.